MoserMichael/pprintex/README.md

 # printex - module for pretty printing of objects.

-This module is based on python module [pprint](https://docs.python.org/3/library/pprint.html), I copied the sources and made some modifications.
+This module is a pretty printer of python objects.
+A pretty printer shows the structure of an object, if the argument is a collection then it displays the structure of each element.

-The change is as follows: pprintex also shows the field values, for each object that is pretty printed.
+This module some similarities with [pprint](https://docs.python.org/3/library/pprint.html); but this is a new implementation.

-The module exports the same functions as pprint, it also adds the ```dprint``` function, which is quite similar to the built-in [print](https://docs.python.org/3/library/functions.html#print) function, with the difference that object arguments are pretty printed.
+Now this module also shows the field values for argument object, if the field values are objects, then it shows these objects, recursively.
+To me that makes much more sense than what pprint is doing.

 # installation